A Quick Personal Intro

 When the phrase 'mineral balancing' first hit the equine world around 2007/2008, many of us at the time who were embarking on the adventure of taking our horses barefoot, me included, experienced the trial that was attempting to blend our horses' minerals at home.

 It was especially hard for someone like me without a science-y cell in my body - I'm an arty, wafty ex-hippy, so this science stuff gave me brain-freeze.
 My own early mineral blendings, accompanied by the obligatory lungfuls of mineral dust cloud, created kitchen-bombsite as each Sunday I'd line up bagfuls of various powders in front of numerous jars and labels, then attempt to blend a weeks' worth of minerals for 5 horses.
+I was determined to crack it - Kelso's dry, brittle, cracked hooves depended on it (About Us).
 Took me hours - never was the Sunday lunchtime pub visit so badly needed.

 I also soon learned, as we all did back then, that with each season the grass chemistry changed, which meant that the mineral mix had to change as well.
 So every few months a new array of powders joined the kitchen line-up.
 And as if this wasn't confusing enough, just as I was getting my head around one formula, along came new thinking, new research and new updates to throw into the mix.
 Literally.